-Anyway, desperate to stick to my resolution of joining in with Styling The Seasons this year ( a lovely blogging series founded by Apartment Apothecary and Lotts and Lots) — and not fall at the second hurdle — I’ve resorted to taking a few pictures of my desk instead.
+Anyway, desperate to stick to my resolution of joining in with Styling The Seasons this year — and not fall at the second hurdle — I’ve resorted to taking a few pictures of my desk instead.

 It’s a view that regularly changes, as my pegboard often features ephemera pertaining to that month.
 Cards I’ve been sent — or tickets and other items that catch my eye — and there always seems to be a rotation of books, depending on what I’m working on at the time.

 So whilst February has been germ ridden, it’s also been a month of love and celebration.